engine3d-dev/engine3d.github.io/docs/page2.md

 === "Windows"

+    It is recommended to using Choco for an easy installation for Windows.

+    To install `choco`, open powershell with admin access abd run this following command in your terminal:
     ```powershell
     Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
     ```

+    !!! tip
+        If `choco` command does not work after running this script try closing and reopening powershell again.
+        When `choco` prompts you to run install scripts from commands below, enter `all` so it could install everything.

     Install `git` (powershell must be admin):
     ```powershell
     choco install git
     ```

     Install `mingw` (powershell must be admin):
     ```powershell
     choco install mingw
     ```

     Install `python` (powershell must be admin):
     ```powershell
     choco install --version=3.12.0
     ```

     Install `llvm` (powershell must be admin):
     ```powershell
     choco install llvm
     ```